lightning-auriga/process.phenotypes/README.md

 [here](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html)
 to generate an access token with at least `read_api` access.

-The convention in R is to set the access token to the "GITHUB_PAT" environment variable (note that this is **GITHUB_PAT** even though the access is via GitLab;
+The convention in R is to set the access token to the `GITHUB_PAT` environment variable (note that this is **GITHUB_PAT** even though the access is via GitLab;
 this is a strange R quirk).
 You can do this by including the line

 `GITHUB_PAT = YOURACCESSTOKEN`

-in your R environment file "~/.Renviron".
+in your R environment file `~/.Renviron`.
 Alternatively, you can directly enter the access token into the following command, but this is not considered a secure behavior.

 ### Alternative: Installation from Local Copy